-Director of the MA in Creative Writing, Director of the Institute of Creative and Critical Writing
+Director of the Institute of Creative and Critical Writing

 Gregory is a poet and critic, with research interests in English Romanticism, poetry and creative writing.
 His poetry collections include The Fetch (Nine Arches Press, 2016) and The Body in the Well (HappenStance Press, 2007).
 A regular contributor to The Poetry Review, his poems are published widely elsewhere, including the journals The North, The Rialto, Magma and Poetry London, and the anthologies CAST: The Poetry Business Book of New Contemporary Poets, Birdbook II, and See How I Land: Oxford Poets and Exiled Writers.